Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 The microchip risk/benefit is different for cats and dogs.
 Stray cats can be pests but are not the same level of threat to public safety that dogs can be.
 Cats are less conducive to ownership than dogs are and should be managed differently.

-In the shelter, cats show fewer returns to owner than dogs do but the improvement claimed for microchip implanted animals is still quite similar, with 37% of cats returned and 30% of dogs returned that would not otherwise have been.
+In the shelter, cats show fewer returns to owner than dogs do but the improvement claimed for microchip implanted animals in several studies is still quite similar, with 37% of cats returned and 30% of dogs returned that would not otherwise have been.
 Is this an indicator of the system efficacy or the care and concern of the guardian of the pet?
 Considering the UK microchip migration and failure rates of approximately 0.1%, that would point to the registries as the problem.
-Of course, they blame the pet guardians for inaccurate information in the registries.
 Are we to believe that 2 out of 3 people who lose their pet do not care to update their registry?

 FAILURES OF THE MICROCHIP TRACKING SYSTEM

+The American Animal Hospital Association (AAHA) Universal Lookup searches a database of information on which registry the microchip information can be found in.
 A multitude of microchip registries have emerged with databases that are poorly staffed and maintained.
 One microchip producer lists the flaws in the registry system.
 Some registries are not even available by phone contact so if you have a problem you can fill out the web form and maybe they will (or not) get back to you before your pet has been euthanized.
-Attempts to unify the search has been only partially successful and is no better than the information contained in the many poorly maintained databases.
+Attempts by the AAHA to unify the search has been only partially successful and is no better than the information contained in the many poorly maintained databases.

 Ear tipping of feral cats has also been done for some time as a means of identifying them.